 This chapter includes the following sections:

-Maven's versioning scheme follows the following standards:
+Maven's versioning scheme uses the following standards:

 All versions with a qualifier are older than the same version without a qualifier (release version).